I am unable to make my mortgage payments due to COVID-19. Is there help available?

 No. If you opt for the Pandemic Forbearance Plan, we will not proceed with foreclosure during the forbearance period.

-In addition, effective 3/18/2020, a foreclosure moratorium has been put in place on all foreclosure and eviction proceedings until 2/28/2021, regardless of whether you opt for the forbearance plan.
+In addition, effective 3/18/2020, a foreclosure moratorium has been put in place on foreclosure and eviction proceedings until 6/30/2021, regardless of whether you opt for the forbearance plan.
+Some exceptions may apply.

 Will I continue receiving a billing statement while on the Pandemic Forbearance Plan?